discordjs/guide/guide/interactions/modals.md

 });
 ```

-## Extracting Data from Modal Submissions
+## Extracting data from modal submissions

 You'll most likely need to read the data sent by the user in the modal.
 You can do this by accessing the `#fields` instance field on the interaction.
 From there you can call `#getTextInputValue` with the custom id of the text input to get the value.